|Frequently Asked Questions/Help

 5% discount on entire order when purchasing 2 - 3 items.

-If either USPS Priority or USPS Express is selected, you will pay the actual shipping price and we will ship in that manner regardless of the amount of the order.
+If any other option is available and selected, you will pay the actual shipping price and we will ship in that manner regardless of the amount or weight of the order.

 We sell tea in increments of 50 grams (1.75 ounces).
 We may package up to 450 grams (15.87 ounces) of the same tea in a single bag.